molikto/KotlinParserGenerator/README.md

 ## Extra

-* The code is correctly in Scala, but can be changed to Kotlin easily. (but we cannot use `string.?` then)
+* The code is currently in Scala, but can be changed to Kotlin easily. (but we cannot use `string.?` then)
 * Why not annotation?
 Because they are not simple, and they are not first-class citizen